living the dream in puerto rico

 The end of each year provides an excellent opportunity to stop and assess where you’ve been and the direction your life is heading, so you can make any necessary adjustments for the coming year.
 Last year, our end of year assessment wasn’t good.
 I moved my family to Puerto Rico in the summer of 2015 with high hopes.
 I quit my good-paying corporate job and naively felt I could make ends meet by day-trading with an Act 22 decree.
 By September of last year, with bills mounting and my main trading account cut in half, I had no choice but to admit my plans had failed.

 On our darkest days, Holly couldn’t even speak to me.
 She was understandably furious that I had uprooted our family and moved us to this economically depressed island only to be pinching pennies.
 Believe me, it’s no fun to live in “paradise” if you’re broke.
 At the end of the year, it was hard to point to anything positive.
-All our trading accounts were down and my carefully laid out plans had went up in smoke.
+All our savings and trading accounts were down and my carefully laid out plans had gone up in smoke.

 redefining the dream